-In 2017, Cynthia and Bruce developed and taught seminars on “Third Side” mediation, conflict resolution and citizen diplomacy in Track II and 1.5 Working Groups, and at universities including Moscow’s Higher School of Economics, St. Anthony’s College, Oxford, and the Middlebury-Monterey Institute of International Studies.
+Since 2017, Cynthia has developed and taught seminars on “Third Side” mediation, conflict resolution and citizen diplomacy in Track II and 1.5 Working Groups, and at universities including Moscow State Institute of International Relations (MGIMO), Moscow’s Higher School of Economics, National Research Nuclear University MEPhI, Moscow State University, St. Anthony’s College, Oxford, and the Middlebury-Monterey Institute of International Studies .

 She is a participant in the University Consortium, an inter-regional academic network that promotes dialogue, research and policy outreach on Euro-Atlantic issues critical to addressing the crisis in Russia-West relations.

 Cynthia has founded groundbreaking U.S.-Russian exchange initiatives since the early 1980s.
-She is organizing a concert tour of Moscow and St. Petersburg this fall for Makana, singer, composer, cultural ambassador for the state of Hawaii and the world’s greatest living master of the native Hawaiian tradition of slack-key guitar.
+She organized a concert tour of Moscow and St. Petersburg in 2018 for Makana, singer, composer, cultural ambassador for the state of Hawaii and the world’s greatest living master of the native Hawaiian tradition of slack-key guitar.

 Since 2014 Cynthia has addressed the annual All-Russia Forum in St. Petersburg on Strategic Planning in Cities and Regions to build bridges of collaboration on sustainability and climate change and to advance mutual trust and understanding.